-This week, we’re reading Edgar Allen Poe’s “Ligeia,” first published in the September 1838 issue of The American Museum of Science, Literature, and the Arts.
+This week, we’re reading Edgar Allan Poe’s “Ligeia,” first published in the September 1838 issue of The American Museum of Science, Literature, and the Arts.
 Spoilers ahead.

 “Here was indeed the triumph of all things heavenly —the magnificent turn of the short upper lip —the soft, voluptuous slumber of the under —the dimples which sported, and the color which spoke —the teeth glancing back, with a brilliancy almost startling, every ray of the holy light which fell upon them in her serene and placid, yet most exultingly radiant of all smiles.”

 Narrator’s memory has grown feeble through years of suffering and opium addiction, so he cannot precisely say how or when or even where he first met the lady Ligeia.
 He thinks it was in a large, decaying city near the Rhine.
 He believes her family was ancient, though he never learned her paternal name—not even before he married her!
 Was it she who insisted on anonymity, or he who allowed it as proof of his love?
 It’s another troubling gap in his memory.
 Narrator doesn’t mention it until later, but Ligeia brought great riches to the marriage, and that generally does trump uncertainty about lineage.